 3. Air Conditioner Smells Musty

-Homeowners who reach us to report this problem usually report their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also called dirty sock syndrome, this smell is often created by a filthy evaporator coil that has mold, mildew and bacteria buildup.
+Individuals who reach us about this issue often share their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+Also referred to as dirty sock syndrome, this smell is typically caused by a dirty evaporator coil that has mold, mildew and bacteria buildup.
 Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in locations where you turn on heating at night and during the morning before switching to cooling later in the day.
+Dirty sock syndrome is most common in locations where you need heating at night and during the morning before transitioning to cooling later in the day.

 How to Fix It

-The best approach for preventing dirty sock syndrome is to routinely get a new air filter and schedule regular air conditioning maintenance with Allstar Heating & Air Conditioning.
-We’ll keep the evaporator coil clean and the drainage system unclogged, as stagnant water can also lead to unpleasant odors.
+The best approach for preventing dirty sock syndrome is to regularly replace your air filter and schedule yearly air conditioning maintenance with Allstar Heating & Air Conditioning.
+We’ll keep the evaporator coil clean and the drainage system unblocked, as standing water can also create nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are experiencing air conditioner mildew smell or an acidic, vinegar-like odor, it can be the result of several issues, including:
+If you are experiencing air conditioner mildew smell or a strong, vinegar-like odor, it could be prompted by several problems, including:

 • A dirty filter